-Inbound vs. outbound firewall rules: Comparing the differences
+Comparing inbound and outbound firewall rules for the enterprise

+Enterprise networks have both inbound traffic and outbound traffic.
+The inbound requests originate from outside parties, such as a user with a web browser, an email client, a server or application making service requests, like FTP and SSH, or API calls to web services.

+Outbound requests, on the other hand, originate from inside the network, destined to services on the internet or outside network.
+Firewalls are typically designed to prevent inbound traffic from entering a network, but their use can also prevent outside connections from outbound traffic.

-Comparing firewalls: Differences between an inbound & outbound firewall
+The difference between inbound and outbound firewall rules

-Enterprise network security expert Kevin Beaver compares and contrasts the roles of inbound firewalls and outbound firewalls.

-Please compare and contrast the role of an inbound firewall vs. an outbound firewall.
-In what ways does the role...

-Simply put, an inbound firewall protects the network against incoming traffic from the internet or other network segments, namely disallowed connections, malware and denial-of-service attacks.
-An outbound firewall protects against outgoing traffic originating inside an enterprise network.
-Often, a single firewall can serve both functions.
+Simply put, inbound firewall rules protect the network against incoming traffic from the internet or other network segments -- namely, disallowed connections, malware and denial-of-service (DoS) attacks.
+Outbound firewall rules protect against outgoing traffic, such as requests to questionable or dangerous websites, VPN connections and email services, such as Post Office Protocol version 3, Internet Message Access Protocol and Simple Mail Transfer Protocol.
+A single firewall typically serves both functions.

-The configuration of such firewalls is business, network and risk-specific, so the configuration for, say, a manufacturing business's firewall will likely be a lot different than that of a cloud service provider's firewall.
-Traditional, customizable firewall rules allow specific ports, services and IP addresses to connect in or out.
+The configuration of such firewalls is business-, network- and risk-specific, so the configuration for, say, a manufacturing business's firewall will likely be a lot different than that of a cloud service provider's firewall.
+Customizable firewall rules allow specific ports, services and IP addresses to connect in or out.

-Sometimes, a dedicated firewall appliance is used for outbound traffic because of the specialized filtering technologies needed.
-Such systems often perform specialized functions, like content filtering for email or web browsing.
-They tie into the business's directory service (e.g., Active Directory and Lightweight Directory Access Protocol) so they can provide access, filtering and reporting based on each user's network account.
-Other firewall systems look for outbound malware and security-related threats.
+Sometimes, a dedicated firewall appliance or an off-site cloud service, such as a secure web gateway, is used for outbound traffic because of the specialized filtering technologies necessary.
+Such systems often perform targeted functions, like content filtering for email or web browsing.
+They often tie into the business's directory service -- Active Directory and Lightweight Directory Access Protocol -- so they can provide access, filtering and reporting based on each user's network account.
+Other firewall systems look for outbound malware and security-related threats, including DNS lookups to hosts that are known to be threatening or even blacklisted.

-Using outbound firewalls
+Using outbound firewall rules

-It's actually rare to see an outbound firewall used because of the complexities that it introduces into the network.
-Oftentimes, outbound firewalls interrupt application traffic, disrupt business workflows and get users upset unless close attention has been paid to configuring the firewall in just such a way to enable everything to work.
+While managing outbound traffic introduces a certain level of complexity into the environment, it is still becoming a popular approach to network security.
+Often, outbound firewalls interrupt application traffic, disrupt business workflows and upset users unless admins pay close attention to configuring the firewall in a way to that enables rather than hinders work.

 However, in certain cases, businesses might need to filter outbound traffic.
-For example, an outbound firewall can be beneficial in very locked down environments that control network behavior down to the host level.
-Alternately, certain data loss prevention technologies may need an outbound firewall to protect specific information on the host.
+For example, outbound firewall rules can be beneficial in locked-down environments that control network behavior down to the host, application and protocol levels.
+Alternately, certain data loss prevention technologies may need outbound firewall rules to protect specific information on the host.

-Analyzing and controlling outbound traffic has become more important today as security teams look to prevent the exfiltration of sensitive data by intruders or malicious activity from insider threats.
+Analyzing and controlling outbound traffic has become more important today as security teams look to prevent the exfiltration of sensitive data or other malicious activity involving malware and DoS attacks from insider threats.

-Be it an inbound or outbound firewall, you have to not only focus on the system configuration, but also make sure you're monitoring for system anomalies.
-Even the most secure firewalls can only do so much.

 Next Steps